h3x311/dotline/src/content/blog/2024-02-03-patternlc.md

 # Preface

 I'll conclude some common patterns of LC, which includes the identifying symbol and important ideas of using.
+Sometimes, I feel I could identify the pattern but can't work with the pattern.

 # slide window & two pointers